- Diversity & Inclusion

 During the first year, each student carries out research in three different laboratories.
-To help students become familiar with the many different research opportunities in BCMB, a retreat is held for faculty and student research talks.
-Faculty research presentations continue throughout September.
+To help students become familiar with the many different research opportunities in BCMB, faculty give short research presentations throughout September, and a BCMB program retreat is held in early October.

 Students have the opportunity to present one talk and one poster on two of their three rotation projects at our semi-annual Rotation Presentations.
 At the end of the three rotations, each student selects a laboratory for thesis work.

 Students are required to complete (or place out of) all courses of the Foundations of Modern Biology core curriculum: